 Can Easements Affect Property Values?

-Talk to an experienced real estate attorney to find out how and when an easement can be terminated.
+You can talk to a real estate lawyer to find out how, when, and whether an easement can be terminated.

 If you don't find anything, walk around the property you plan to buy.
 Look for stormwater drains, tire tracks, evidence of someone else using the land, or any other signs that an easement might exist.

 You can also ask the title company to give you a copy of any easements it has.
 Not every title company provides copies of recorded easements.
 Title companies are often only required to notify owners that an easement exists.
 Easements are also not covered by title insurance.

 In some cases, easements are excluded on Schedule B of your title policy commitment or preliminary title report.
 In most cases, there is a note that includes where to find the documentation.